 Also, additional measures that are proposed would prohibit rent increases and changes to mortgages during this state of emergency.
 Other bills introduced in the New Jersey Assembly aim to take pressure off business owners.
 However, all these measures still require approval.
 The status of legal rights of New Jersey workers during the coronavirus outbreak is still evolving.

 On the federal level, President Trump signed the Families First Coronavirus Response Act, which is intended to provide paid sick leave to workers who do not have it

 Under the Act, workers may take up to three months of paid leave to care for a child whose school or child care facility is closed due to the coronavirus.

 The act also extends paid sick leave to workers who have just a few days of paid leave.
 Some part-time workers will be covered.
 Unfortunately, there are loopholes in the Act and not all workers will be covered.
 Also, the payments may be less than the employees’ currently salary, and there are limits to how long the payments will last.

 Fortunately, New Jersey already has comprehensive sick leave and family leave laws covering full-time, part-time, temporary, and seasonal employees.
 Workers can use earned sick leave if their child’s school or day care is closed due to an epidemic.
 Earned sick leave may also be used by an employee who needs to self-quarantine or care for a sick family member.

-However, as with other employment laws, there are loopholes and exceptions.
-Seeking the advice of an experienced employment lawyer can help clarify the benefits to which you may be entitled.
+However, as with other New Jersey employment laws, there are loopholes and exceptions.
+Seeking the advice of our experienced employment lawyers in New Jersey can help clarify the benefits to which you may be entitled.